Export to MAT format

 The residual of the rigid bodies.

-Struct array with data of the skeletons.
-The elements of the struct array contain the data of the respective skeletons present in the file.
+The field Skeletons contains a struct array with data of the skeletons.
+The elements of the struct array contain the data per skeleton.

 • SkeletonName